 Palm Beach County Ocean Lifeguards are a diverse group of highly trained and dedicated individuals who offer an outstanding life saving service to all visitors of County beaches.

-- ARC Lifeguard certificate or equivalent
+- Copy of a valid ARC Lifeguard certification or equivalent

 - Copy of AHA or ARC Professional CPR/AED certification

 - Download and complete job application